-32 Crowned Obas in Ibadan: It’s a joke carried too far — Olubadan — Nigeria Today
+32 CROWNED OBAS IN IBADAN: It’s a joke carried too far — Olubadan — Nigeria Today

 By Ola Ajayi

-Ibadan—THE Olubadan of Ibadanland, Oba Saliu Adetunji, has again raised objection to the review of 1957 Olubadan chieftaincy declaration saying he would never support the move.
+Ibadan—THE Olubadan of Ibadanland, Oba Saliu Adetunji, has again raised objection to the review of 1957 Olubadan chieftaincy declaration saying he will never support the move.

 In his reaction to the recommendation that 32 beaded-crown wearing kings be recognised in his domain, he said the review being midwived by Governor Abiola Ajimobi was nothing but a “joke carried too far”.